crafter-station/.github/profile/README.md

 </p>

 <p align="center">
-  We're all about community—local and global.
   If you're looking for a place to grow, contribute, and even lead your own initiatives, you're in the right spot.
 We're open to new ideas and collaborative spirit.
 </p>

 <p align="center">